itsunderscores/Instagram-Auto-Claimer-Swapper/README.md

 1) Put your login accounts in file **files/accounts.txt** in USERNAME:PASSWORD format, and choose option 4 before continuing.

+2) Place accounts from /accounts/ in /turbo_check/ that will check the desired handle.

-2) Place accounts from /accounts/ in /turbo_claim/ that will claim the desired handle.
+3) Place accounts from /accounts/ in /turbo_claim/ that will claim the desired handle.

 <hr>